MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/use-cmk-for-cloud-flows.md

 # Use CMK (Customer Managed Keys) for Cloud flows

 Customer Managed Keys (CMK) for cloud flows in Power Automate is a security feature that allows organizations to use their own encryption keys to encrypt and protect data within their flows.
 This provides enhanced control over the encryption keys and meets specific compliance requirements for data security and privacy.
-Here's an overview of how CMK works in Power Automate and how to implement it:

 ## What is Customer Managed Keys (CMK)?

 Customer Managed Keys (CMK) enable organizations to manage their own encryption keys, typically using a key management service such as Azure Key Vault.
 By using CMK, organizations can:

-Gain greater control over the encryption keys used to protect their data.
+- Gain greater control over the encryption keys used to protect their data.

-Meet regulatory and compliance requirements that mandate customer-controlled encryption.
+- Meet regulatory and compliance requirements that mandate customer-controlled encryption.

-Revoke access to data by disabling or deleting keys.
+- Revoke access to data by disabling or deleting keys.

 ## How CMK Works in Power Automate